What to Expect When Buying a Manufactured Home in a Land-Lease Community

 One of the biggest differences when buying in a land-lease community is the park approval requirement.

 Before closing on the home, you’ll typically need to be approved by the community management.
-This process may include:

 Credit check